-Exclusion Please explain Smaller office We do not monitor quantitative water parameters (withdrawals, discharges and consumption) in our smaller office facilities.
-These facilities use water supplied by municipal water systems and facilities in Spain consumption is considered immaterial (estimated to represent less than 0.001% of the Group's total water withdrawals), thus not justifying the implementation of dedicated monitoring and Brazil. procedures.
+Exclusion Please explain Smaller office These facilities use water supplied by municipal water systems and their facilities in Spain consumption is estimated to represent less than 0.001% of the Group's total water and Brazil. withdrawals (therefore considered immaterial).
+Such percentage does not justify the implementation of dedicated monitoring procedures for quantitative water parameters as withdrawals, discharges and consumption.